 PlumX Metrics provide insights into the ways people interact with individual pieces of research output (articles, conference proceedings, book chapters, and many more) in the online environment.
 Examples include, when research is mentioned in the news or included in a policy citation.
 Collectively known as PlumX Metrics, these metrics are divided into five categories to help make sense of the huge amounts of data involved and to enable analysis by comparing like with like.

-PlumX gathers and brings together appropriate metrics for all types of scholarly research output.
+PlumX gathers and brings together appropriate research metrics for all types of scholarly research output.

-We categorize metrics into 5 separate types: Usage, Captures, Mentions, and Social Media.
+We categorize metrics into 5 separate categories: Citations, Usage, Captures, Mentions, and Social Media.
 (Watch a brief overview about PlumX Metrics.)

-- Usage – clicks, downloads, views, library holdings, video plays Learn more
+- Examples: clicks, downloads, views, library holdings, video plays Learn more

-- Captures – bookmarks, code forks, favorites, readers, watchers Learn more
+- Examples: bookmarks, code forks, favorites, readers, watchers Learn more

-- Mentions – blog posts, comments, reviews, Wikipedia links Learn more
+- Examples: blog posts, comments, reviews, Wikipedia references, news media Learn more